NorthwoodsSoftware/gojs-react/README.md

 See [Model.modelData](https://gojs.net/latest/api/symbols/Model.html#modelData).

 #### skipsDiagramUpdate (ReactDiagram only)
-Specifies whether the component should skip updating, often set when updating state from a GoJS model change.
+Specifies whether the component should skip updating, often set to true when updating state from a GoJS model change.
 This flag is checked during shouldComponentUpdate.

 #### onModelChange (ReactDiagram only)